d5/tengo/docs/interoperability.md

 ### User Types

-Users can add and use a custom user type in Tengo code by implementing [Object](https://godoc.org/github.com/d5/tengo/objects#Object) interface.
+Users can add and use a custom user type in Tengo code by implementing [Object](https://godoc.org/github.com/d5/tengo#Object) interface.
 Tengo runtime will treat the user types in the same way it does to the runtime types with no performance overhead.
-See [Object Types](https://github.com/d5/tengo/blob/master/docs/objects.md) for more details.
+See [Object Types](https://github.com/d5/tengo/blob/master/docs/tengo.md) for more details.

 ## Sandbox Environments

 To securely compile and execute _potentially_ unsafe script code, you can use the following Script functions.

-#### Script.SetImports(modules *objects.ModuleMap)
+#### Script.SetImports(modules *tengo.ModuleMap)

 SetImports sets the import modules with corresponding names.
 Script **does not** include any modules by default.
 You can use this function to include the [Standard Library](https://github.com/d5/tengo/blob/master/docs/stdlib.md).